 Enter the 6-digit code that best describes the nature of the employer's business.
 If more than one employer is involved, enter the business code for the predominant business activity of all employers.
-Choose one code from the list in Appendix B at the back of this package.
+Choose one code from Part C.8 Item by Item Instructions for Form 1-EZ the list in Appendix B at the back of this package.